Posted on July 2, 2015

 Local governments in Colorado, with the exception of Denver, generally lack authority to regulate firearms or ammunition.

-In 2010, Colorado ranked 25th in the number of gun deaths per capita among the states.
-555 people died from firearms injuries in Colorado in that year.
-Colorado is also a crime gun exporter.
+In 2013, Colorado ranked 25th in the number of gun deaths per capita among the states.
+619 people died from firearms injuries in Colorado in that year.
+Colorado has also been a crime gun exporter.
 Based on data published by Mayors Against Illegal Guns, in 2009, Colorado exported crime guns at almost twice the rate at which it imported them – in other words, guns that had been originally purchased in Colorado were recovered after being used in crimes in other states at twice the rate at which crime guns originally purchased outside Colorado were then recovered inside Colorado.
 Colorado ranked 19th in the number of crime guns exported.

 Colorado Firearms Laws